pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/12-Structures-Array/structures_array_tutorial.md

 	<p>1.Declare a template with required data types</p>
 	<p>2.Create many number of instances for this template as many as we required.</p>
 	<p>3.Each instance give to each student.</p>
-	<p>This best solution can be achieve in programming scenario by using ‘STRUCTURE’ concept.</p>
+	<p>This best solution can be achieve in programming scenario by using â€˜STRUCTUREâ€™ concept.</p>

 	<p><b>Differences between Arrays and Structures</b></p>